+June 2018

-June 2017 examinations Final version 1
+Final Version 1

 This document provides an overview of results for WJEC and WJEC Eduqas GCE qualifications.
-It gives detail on what to expect on results days, the documentation you'll receive, information on grade boundaries, and where additional advice and guidance can be found i) Collecting Exam Results
+It gives detail on what to expect on results days, the documentation you'll receive, information on grade boundaries, and where additional advice and guidance can be found.